Invariants of 4-manifolds from Khovanov-Rozansky link homology: A pivotal braided monoidal 2-category

 In this intentionally asymmetric braid diagram, we see boundary points $A\otimes B$ at the bottom and $B\otimes A$ at the top.
-Additionally, for a pair of 1-morphisms $f\colon A \to A'$, $g \colon B \to B'$, it assigns the 2-isomorphism induced by the following isotopy:
+Additionally, for a pair of 1-morphisms $f\colon A \to A'$ and $g \colon B \to B'$, it assigns the 2-isomorphism induced by the isotopy: